wuyifat/cs224n/README.md

 # cs224n
-assignment of stanford cs224n by Richard Socher
+assignment of stanford cs224n by Richard Socher and Chris Manning